8 Key Consulting Skills Valued by Employers and Clients

 4. Communicating clearly and empathetically

 Once you have some solutions for a company’s problems, the recipients should value your ability to communicate those answers clearly, concisely and with empathy.
-You show empathy by demonstrating a willingness to hear how a problem is affecting the employees personally, and not just the bottom line from a financial or production standpoint.
+You show empathy by demonstrating a willingness to understand how a problem is affecting the employees personally, and not just the bottom line from a financial or production standpoint.

 For example, if your consultancy is focused on improving efficiency in a restaurant, the cooks, servers, hostesses and kitchen workers will be the ones to carry out your suggestions.
 When you can show kindness and understanding while clearly outlining the changes those workers need to make, they are more likely to respond favorably and accept the work they should do.